 The security of such tools and interactions is a concern, especially for organizations that hold sensitive information on their beneficiaries.
 However, organizations that are lagging in digital adoption run the biggest risk of committing cybersecurity faux pas.
 When employees lack experience operating digital tools safely or there are no standards in place, chaos ensues and urgency overtakes protocols: personal email accounts are used for professional interactions, sensitive documents are shared indiscriminately through different digital channels, and so on.
 Considerations on data protection and cybersecurity are central to a deliberate digital adoption at the organizational level.
 They should not be used as an excuse not to do it.

 Front office: digitalising social services for beneficiaries

 Many social services are hard to transition into the virtual space because there is an inherent value in keeping them offline.
 We are all being reminded of the power of in-person interactions.
-Often, digitalization is difficult because the beneficiaries themselves are not digitally literate and cannot operate digital tools.
+Often, digitalization is difficult because the beneficiaries themselves are not digitally literate and cannot operate digital channels and tools.
 To our great discomfort, the coronavirus crisis is putting these constraints to the test.

-We have seen the social enterprises we work with react to the coronavirus crisis in three different ways:
+We have seen the social impact enterprises we work with react to the coronavirus crisis in three different ways: